 Hold R1 = Do nothing

-Here, Tap overrides the command, Hold is blocked, and all other actions (Press, Release, and the default press-and-hold action) defer to lower layers’ assignments for those actions.
+Here, Tap overrides the command, Hold is blocked (will now do nothing), and all other actions (Press, Release, and the default press-and-hold action) defer to lower layers’ assignments for those actions.

-Rather than manually removing a layer with Remove/Toggle/Replace, you can have a layer that is added when you first press a button and then automatically removed when you let go of that button.
+Rather than manually removing a layer with Remove/Toggle/Replace, you can have a layer that is added when you first press a button and then automatically removed once you stop holding that button.
 A layer added in this way is considered a Held Layer while active.

 Held Layers are most useful for allowing button combinations by holding some kind of “modifier button” to temporarily change what other buttons do.